ayan4m1/atlas-map/README.md

 ## Usage

-First, set up an ATLAS Tile Server.
+First, set up an ATLAS tile server.
 The rest of this document will assume that you have configured your tile server to be publicly accessible at `http://localhost:8080/map`.

 Now, clone this repository and run: